Skip to Content Facebook Feature Image

 Tom Hicks, the Texas businessman who owned Stars, Rangers and Liverpool teams, dies at 79

-DALLAS (AP) — Tom Hicks, the Texas businessman and philanthropist who owned two Dallas-area professional sports franchises and an English Premier League soccer team, died Saturday.
+DALLAS (AP) — Tom Hicks, the Texas businessman and philanthropist who owned two Dallas-area professional sports franchises and an English Premier League soccer team, has died.
 He was 79.

 “Being shoulder to shoulder with him was always about more than ballparks and stadiums, though,” Dallas Cowboys owner Jerry Jones said in a statement.
 “It was about personal respect, trust and friendship.
 We shared a lot of miles together, and I’ll miss him greatly.
 My heart goes out to his family.”